 An interesting story:

-Quantitatively, the large portion of the human genome is made up of repeated sequences and hence it appears as a thick prominent layer on the top of the test tube after the centrifugation.
+A larger portion of the human genome is made up of repeated sequences and hence it appears as a thick prominent layer on the top of the test tube after the centrifugation.
 So the name is given as a satellite DNA.

 Now get back to our original topic,